 There are different ways to prepare sirloin steak.
 You can either marinate, pan sear, or grill the steak.

 Marinate Petite Sirloin Steak

-That might seem impossible, but that’s why leaving the marination overnight to 24 hours is ideal.
-The seasonings work their way into the flesh and combine with the meat juices.
+The seasonings, such as salt and pepper, work their way into the flesh and combine with the meat juices alongside fresh garlic and chili powder.
 That leads to a genuinely flavorsome steak in every bite!